2020 Liberal Democrats leadership election: Nominations

 Nominations opened on 24 June.
 Both of the remaining candidates attained the nominations needed to progress to the membership ballot.
 The table below lists the number of nominations for each candidate.
 The total number of MPs represents the eleven Liberal Democrat MPs minus the two leadership candidates and Alistair Carmichael, who as chief whip remained neutral.

 Results

-Ed Davey was announced as the new leader of the Liberal Democrats on 27 August.
-This was the largest margin of victory in a contested race since the 1988 leadership election, where Paddy Ashdown won with 71% of the vote.
+Ed Davey was announced as the new leader of the Liberal Democrats on 27 August.This was the largest margin of victory in a contested race since the 1988 leadership election, where Paddy Ashdown won with 71% of the vote.

 Aftermath

 In his victory speech, Davey said that the Liberal Democrats must "wake up and smell the coffee" and "start listening" to ordinary people and those who "don't believe we share their values."
 He also stressed his experience in the coalition government, and his commitments to tackle climate change.
-Moran later congratulated Davey on Twitter, saying "I look forward to working with him to campaign for a better future for Britain."
+Moran congratulated Davey on Twitter, saying "I look forward to working with him to campaign for a better future for Britain."

-Cooper was subsequently chosen by the Parliamentary Party as their new deputy leader.
+Daisy Cooper was subsequently chosen by the Parliamentary Party as their deputy leader.